ohel/dotfiles/configs/README.md

-Files in this directory are usually found in ~/.config, but not always.
+Files in this directory are usually located in ~/.config, but not always.

 * ccsm_compiz_0_9.profile: Compiz config settings manager profile for Compiz 0.9 series.
 * edrums: Some configuration files related to certain eletric MIDI drums.
 * fluidsynth_config: FluidSynth channel mapping configuration for MIDI keyboards.
 * hrtf_1059.mhr: Head-related transfer function made with makehrtf using the HRIR measurements from the Ircam/AKG Listen project.
-Used with OpenAL.
+Used with OpenAL, see the alsoftrc dotfile.
 * mpv: mpv media player config files located in ~/.mpv.
 * no_close_window_classes: When using my xbindkeysrc, do not close windows of these classes.
 * pulseaudio_alsa_bridge.pa: Configuration for PulseAudio to make it just a simply ALSA bridge, effectively disabling it.